Summary

 Bitcoin Rollups and Sidechains

-There are two categories of Bitcoin L2 solutions that can support general purpose app development: Rollups and Sidechains.
+Two categories of Bitcoin L2 solutions can support general-purpose app development: Rollups and Sidechains.
 State Channels are another L2 solution being developed on Bitcoin, most notably the Lightning Network, but the technology is primarily used for enabling faster and cheaper peer-to-peer transactions on Bitcoin and cannot currently support Turing-complete smart contracts.

 Rollups: Rollups are blockchains that offload transactions from the base layer and execute them on a secondary layer.
 As a result, Rollups offer users 10x-100x cheaper and faster transactions.
 Rollups can facilitate higher transaction throughput than Sidechains by using transaction data compression algorithms that batch multiple transactions together.

-For a deep dive on OP&ZK Rollups, read this report.
+For a deep dive into OP&ZK Rollups, read this report.

 The categorization of the market map above follows these key characteristics: